Course Outline

 All 1 Placement performance Individual

-Semester of enrolment - Placement dates may vary for each student dependent on placement allocations.
+You will engage in a minimum of a 45 days of placement throughout the semester.
+Placement dates may vary for each student dependent on placement allocations.

 Throughout teaching period (refer to Format) To be Negotiated